There have been five lighthouses in Dungeness, in addition to two Low Lighthouses.

 Nine hundred gallons of oil were used annually for the light, plus coal from the stove.
 As with the previous two lighthouses, all the fuel had to be carried up the staircase to the lantern.

-On 24th September 1817, Commander Matthew Popplewell returned from Jamaica on board his vessel Fortitude when he reported that the light was not showing at Dungeness.
-On further investigation, the lighthouse keeper was ill and unable to climb the tower.
+On 24th September 1817, it was reported that the light was not showing at Dungeness.
+On further investigation, the lighthouse keeper was found to be ill and unable to climb the tower.
 His lazy assistant was dismissed, and the keeper was retired.

 The following year, in 1818, the lighthouse received several inspection visits.
 Mr L Fussell visited in March and expressed his concern about the structure and foundations of the lighthouse.
 The arch supporting the first storey of the tower had given way.
 Four buttresses had been added to the tower to strengthen it.